Generation & Spatial Topology Screening

 • Enables rapid comparison of layout scenarios

-• Improves anchor-sharing efficiency
+• Improves mooring- and anchor-sharing efficiency

 • Supports scalable farm design workflows